 Definition of Mycosis Fungoides

-- Patch presentation with dermatitis that are located to the trunk and often times buttocks, which are usually not pruritic
+- Patch presentation with dermatitis that are located to the trunk and often times on the buttocks, which are usually not pruritic.

 Diagnosis of Mycosis Fungoides

 Diagnosis can be difficult since the initial presentation can be similar to so many other skin related diseases.
 Due to the indolent nature, it is important to take a thorough history to understand the progression of lesions.
-Biopsy of the lesion will show distinct characteristics.
+A biopsy of the lesion will show distinct characteristics.
 Diagnostic testing would include a CBC, LFTs, flow cytometry, and HIV screening.
-In suspected later stages of disease chest x-ray and potential CT scans can be done to look for further organ involvement.
+In suspected later stages of the disease, chest X-ray and potential CT scans can be done to look for further organ involvement.

 Management of Mycosis Fungoides